xiliu8006/xiliu8006.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my homepage!, I'm a second year Computer Science master's student at [University of Copenhagen](https://www.ku.dk/english/), advised by [Prof. Serge Belongie](https://sergebelongie.github.io), I also a affiliated researcher of the [Poineer Center for AI](https://di.ku.dk/ai-centre).
+Welcome to my homepage!
+I'm a second year Computer Science master's student at [University of Copenhagen](https://www.ku.dk/english/), advised by [Prof. Serge Belongie](https://sergebelongie.github.io), I'm also an affiliated researcher of the [Poineer Center for AI](https://di.ku.dk/ai-centre).
 Prior to [DIKU](https://di.ku.dk/english/), I obtained my B.S. in Computer Science and Technology from [Jilin University](http://global.jlu.edu.cn).
 My reseach focuses on 3D Reconstruction, LIDAR Detection and Tracking.

 Experience
 ======